An Old-Time Opinion From An Old Organic Farmer

 The response to Plowman’s Folly when it was first published is an interesting story.
 Surprisingly, even J. I. Rodale (publisher of Organic Gardening magazine) seemed not to notice how Faulkner’s most radical claims – no need for chemical fertilizers, healthier plants that resist pests, diminished weed pressure because buried weed seeds are not brought back to the surface from down below – fit right in with the organic system he was promoting.
 In Pay Dirt (1945) Rodale wrote a whole chapter criticizing the no-plow concept without apparently having noticed Faulkner’s emphasis on the value of soil organic matter and his linking of plant health and human health to a healthy soil.
 William Albrecht was initially dismissive of Faulkner’s reliance on the natural world as a model for agriculture, but he eventually came around to see value in Faulkner’s ideas.
 An important ally was Louis Bromfield who devoted chapter XII of Pleasant Valley (1946) to “The Business of ‘Plowman’s Folly’”.
 Bromfield concluded his comments by stating, “I do not believe that the rebuilding of topsoil could have been accomplished so speedily if we had plowed instead of using the trash farming methods advocated by Mr. Faulkner.”

-This whole self-reliant-farm concept makes great sense because no farming system that is dependent upon fertilizers from off the farm can ever be a truly trustworthy option for feeding humankind in perpetuity.
-Nor can an organic farming system, with extensive reliance on purchased inputs, ever be presented as a practical alternative to industrial agriculture for the millions of peasant farmers across the globe who have no access to those inputs.
+This whole self-reliant-farm concept makes great sense to me because no farming system that is dependent upon fertilizers from off the farm can ever be a truly trustworthy option for feeding humankind in perpetuity.
+Nor can an organic farming system, with extensive reliance on outside inputs for fertility, ever be presented as a practical alternative to industrial agriculture for the millions of farmers across the globe who have no access to those inputs.

 I am aware that the majority of today’s US organic vegetable producers use a lot of purchased “organic” inputs.
 So, this self-fed-farm concept will seem implausible to them.
 And even more implausible to the group of vegetable growers I listened to at an organic conference a few years ago whose leading topic of conversation was comparing the quantity of Chilean nitrate they were all using.
 (I know that is technically OK according to some certifiers, but it sounded a lot like a chemical farming mentality to me.)
 I have also wondered about the reality and the wisdom of laying down and growing vegetables in the six inch depth of purchased municipal compost that some no-till organic producers are recommending these days in books and on websites.
 Especially since much of the low-cost bulk compost, made from municipal waste residues, is very likely in today’s polluted world to be less pure than one might hope.
 We consider it our responsibility to protect our customers from risks like that of which they may have no knowledge.
 Additionally, the cost of covering an acre of this farm with a 6-inch layer of the high quality composted organic cow manure that we have been buying would come to $180,000; hardly an economically realistic, practical, or sustainable way to farm.